← Home

 What I’d Do Differently

 The ramp is linear in distance.
 Apparent size is inversely proportional to distance, so a linear ramp slightly underzooms in the near half of the ramp and overzooms in the far half, relative to constant apparent size.
-The error is small enough that I’ve never noticed it visually, but a 1/distance ramp clamped to the flat regions would be more principled.
+A 1/distance ramp clamped to the same flat regions would be more principled.

-I’d also tie the near threshold to altitude rather than just distance.
+I’d also tie the thresholds to altitude rather than just horizontal distance.
 A helicopter at 1.5km horizontal distance but 500m altitude is further from the camera in 3D than the distance figure suggests, and could use more zoom than a flat-terrain 2km threshold gives it.
-The slant range - sqrt(dist_m² + alt_diff_m²) - would be a more honest input.
-Something to come back to.
+The slant range, sqrt(dist_m² + alt_diff_m²), would be a more honest input.